vintlang/vintlang/repl/docs/en/bool.md

 ### Evaluating Complex Expressions

-In Nuru, you can use boolean operators to evaluate complex expressions:
+In vint, you can use boolean operators to evaluate complex expressions:

 ```s
 a = 5